This gem provides a feature detector and descriptor extractor.

 Run the following command to start the demo:

 Embedded Jetson Device¶

-Deploy //packages/orb/apps/orb_demo:orb_demo-pkg to the robot as explained in Deploying and Running on Jetson.
+- Deploy //packages/orb/apps/orb_demo:orb_demo-pkg to the robot as explained in Application Console Options.

 $ ssh nvidia@ROBOTIP